Flet/mixcoffee/README.md

 ```
 - Thats it!
 Click "Show Live" to visit the site

+To update to the latest code version, just re-import the same project again.
+The `env` file will be retained between imports, so there is no need to update it again.

 ### Deploying to Now
 This project has built in scripts for [now.sh](https://zeit.co/now) deployment.
 The deploy script assumes there is a `now secret` called `@coffee-spreadsheet-url`.